rodikh/EmbarkFromAnyTown/README.md

 This mod requires [BepInEx](https://github.com/BepInEx/BepInEx) to be installed.
 Simply download the loader and unzip it into your game directory.

-Extract the latest [release](https://github.com/rodikh/EmbarkFromAnyTown/releases) into your game folder.
+After installing BepInEx, Extract the latest mod [release](https://github.com/rodikh/EmbarkFromAnyTown/releases) into your game folder.

 ## Credits and Thanks